bitprj/bitproject/teams/developer-relations/development-roadmap/roadmap-topic-breakdown.md

 _**Activities**_

-* What is an API?
+* Introduction to APIs
   * Introduce what an API is, possibly ask students to come up with their own possible uses of APIs, introduce vocabulary like client and server, etc.
-* CRUD Operations
+* CRUD Notes App
   * Students will learn how to use CRUD operations through a basic concrete example such as a notes app
-* Into to HTTP Requests and Responses - RESTful APIs
+* RESTful APIs
-  * Students will learn what you need to make a basic request: Url, Method, Headers, and Body as well as a basic response: status code, headers, and body
+  * Students will learn what you need to make a basic HTTP request: Url, Method, Headers, and Body as well as a basic HTTP response: status code, headers, and body
-* Data Formatting with JSON
+* Pizzeria
-  * Students will learn keys and values through examples such as a pizza order and how to use these formats with HTTP
+  * Students will learn data formatting with JSon; keys and values through examples such as a pizza order and how to use these formats with HTTP
-* API Authentication
+* Security
   * Students will learn how to use authentication for apis such as API keys

 _**Labs**_